Gundaker, Prince of Liechtenstein: Possessions

 However, further attempts to increase the property failed.
 He laid a claim on the County of Rietberg, which had been owned by his first wife, Agnes of East Frisia.
 He was defeated, however, by Maximilian Ulrich von Kaunitz in a drawn-out legal battle.
 His second wife was a ruling Duchess of Cieszyn and he tried to pressure her into transferring Cieszyn to him.
 She retired to Silesia and informed her husband that if he was interested in continuing the marriage, he had to come to Cieszyn.
 After her death, Cieszyn reverted to the Bohemian crown as a completed fief.

 Wilfersdorf was his favorite abode.
 He therefore had Wilfersdorf Castle converted into a water castle.

 Marriage and issue

 Gundakar von Lichtenstein was twice married.
 He first married in 1603 with Countess Agnes of East Frisia (1 January 1584 – 28 February 1616).
-They had the following children:
+They had seven children: